newenglandslalomseries/fancy-pants-ui/README.md

 array, but not after the url value or after the final entry in the array.

-The results viewer displays the races in the order they appear in the file and selects the first race in the file when initially loaded.
+The results viewer can display results for any file in the races.json file.
+It selects the first race in the file when initially loaded.

+# Sessions app

+TODO.